10 Scientifically Proven Ways to Stick to Your New Year's Resolutions

 People who volunteer as little as two hours each week report greater happiness, sense of purpose, and increased health.
 One study in Social Science and Medicine suggests that volunteering might contribute to happiness levels "by increasing empathic emotions, shifting aspirations," and helping people to re-evaluate their own life situations.
 Moreover, volunteering is protective in older adults against cognitive and physical decline.

-If this year you’re planning to learn a language or unpack that ukulele, you might want to take advantage of "happiness researcher" Shawn Achor’s "20 second rule."
+If you're planning to learn a new language or unpack that ukulele in 2019, you might want to take advantage of "happiness researcher" Shawn Achor's "20 second rule."
 The author of The Happiness Advantage discovered that just 20 extra seconds of "activation effort"—the energy it takes to get started—is enough to cause most people not to do an activity.
 He found that if he reduced the time it takes to do something new by 20 seconds, such as moving the guitar next to the couch instead of hiding it away in the closet, he was more likely to do it every day.

 Research shows we are happier when we spend our money on experiences and travel versus obtaining material things.
-Don’t forget the axiom, you can’t take it with you when you die… People’s greatest regrets at the end of their lives tend to be the things they did not do.
-And another study in Psychological Science, in which participants were fed chocolates, found that we tend to focus most potently on the "last" of an experience, so end your vacations on a high note.
+Don’t forget the axiom, you can’t take it with you when you die … People’s greatest regrets at the end of their lives tend to be the things they did not do.
+A study in Psychological Science, in which participants were fed chocolates, found that we tend to focus most potently on the "last" of an experience, so end your vacations on a high note.

 While there is an undeniable physical addiction to break with smoking, the National Institutes of Health has found that smoking cessation counseling programs and/or cognitive behavioral therapy are the most effective way to ensure you can quit.
 Of course, nicotine replacement therapy (NRT), which may include weaning off cigarettes through nicotine gum, nasal sprays, patches, or lozenges, improves quit rates by as much as 50 to 70 percent over no NRT therapy, so the two methods together may give you mega quitting power.